-Dr. Venus Evans-Winters (a.k.a Dr. V) is an activist scholar, author, and cultural worker.
+Dr. Venus Evans-Winters (a.k.a Dr. V) is an activist scholar, psychotherapist, and clinical social worker.

 Where in the World is Dr. V?!
 Much Appreciation to Institutions that have Invited me in the Past